freeGST-crypto/myGSTIndia/README.md

-# Firebase Studio
+# GSTEase Application

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter project for the GSTEase application, built in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+To get started, run the application and navigate to the home page.